pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 It's generally a good practice to keep our projects on the smaller side as this helps reduce the effect and impact of a deployment.
 If you have applications that require different rates of change, it may be useful to split them up into separate repos, aka micro-stacks.

-As we consider making our approach even more accesible and robust across teams, we bring in the idea of [Component Resources]({{< relref "/docs/intro/concepts/resources/components" >}}), which are a way to group affiliated resources together according the standard practices of the organization.
+As we consider making our approach even more accessible and robust across teams, we bring in the idea of [Component Resources]({{< relref "/docs/intro/concepts/resources/components" >}}), which are a way to group affiliated resources together according the standard practices of the organization.

 Back to our example, our service needs a database and a subnet (or other networking).
 We can template these resources by creating a component resource, which abstracts these details away from the rest of the program.
 So now, any time someone needs to use Pulumi to add a standard application, they can call a resource called `Application` with its associated parameters (e.g., the container, parcel, folder).
 Behind the scenes, everything is being set up according to your organization's standards.